Benefit Fact Sheet

 General

-The purpose of the FSA is to provide compensation for added expenses incurred due to enforced family separation.
+The purpose of the FSA is to provide compensation for added expenses incurred due to enforced Family separation.
 Currently all types of FSA are payable in the monthly amount of $250.
-Soldiers serving in any grade with father holding his babydependents are eligible for FSA as long as they meet the general requirements and one of the conditions of the three types of FSA.
-FSA applies to soldiers serving inside or outside the United States but is not authorized when a soldier performs duty at any station under permissive orders.
+Soldiers serving in any grade with dependents are eligible for FSA as long as they meet the general requirements and one of the conditions of the three types of FSA.
+FSA applies to Soldiers serving inside or outside the United States but is not authorized when a Soldier performs duty at any station under permissive orders.

 Effective October 1, 2008, FSA is also payable to both members of dual military couples (both are military Service members) when they reside together immediately before both being assigned to duty assignments that meet any of the conditions described below.
 The dual allowance continues as long as both members are in those assignments.
 When one of the members is no longer assigned to the FSA-qualified duty assignment, the other member continues to receive a single allowance until that member is also no longer in that qualifying assignment.